OIEIEIO/myCoin-Bitcoin-Wallet-master/README.md

 # Usage
 ```
 Select: 1 Bitcoin wallet
-        2 Etherum wallet
+        2 Ethereum wallet
         0 = Exit
 ```

 # How it works

 ```
 From passphrases create privatekey, from private key create pubkey and address.
-Wallet's are saved in txt file Bitcoin Wallet.txt or Etherum Wallet.txt.
+Wallet's are saved in txt file Bitcoin Wallet.txt or Ethereum Wallet.txt.
 So store them in safe place.

 ```
 # Bitcoin Wallet.txt